-(Legal Nam e of Student) Date of Birth) The undersigned requests copies of the following official student records of the above student: The undersi gned certifies that they are (check one): (a) An official of another school system in which the student inten ads to enroll. () (b) An authorized representative of the Comptroller General of the e United States. () (c) An authorized representative of the Secretary of the U.S. Department of Education or U.S. Attorney General ( ) (d) An administrative head of an education agency as defined in S the Education Amendments of 1974.
-Section 408 of () (e) An official of the Iowa Department of Education. ( ) (f) A person connected with the student's application for, or receip aid. pt of, financial () [(g) A representative of a juvenile justice agency with which the sc an interagency agreement. ] hool district has ()
+(Legal Nam e of Student) (Date of Birth) The undersi gned requests copies of the following official student records The undersi gned certifies that they are (check one): (a) An official of another school system in which the student int ends to enroll. () (b) An authorized representative of the Comptroller General of t the United States. () (c) An authorized representative of the Secretary of the U.S. Department of Education or U.S. Attorney General () (d) An administrative head of an education agency as defined in the Education Amendments of 1974. n Section 408 of () (e) An official of the Iowa Department of Education. () (f) A person connected with the student's application for, or receased. eipt of, financial () [(g) A representative of a juvenile justice agency with which the has an interagency agreement.] school district ()